Universal TT- and TQ-relations via centrally extended q-Onsager algebra: Further applications and perspectives

-and $y$ is also a function of the boundary parameters $h_\pm$, $h_z$, see for details~\cite{dGN09}.
 It's well-known~\cite{PS90} that all the bulk densities $e_i$'s commute with the $\Uq$ action.
 Furthermore, $\calW_0^{(N)}$ belongs to the image of the spin-chain representation of $\Uq$.
 Indeed, \eqref{W0vN} for $v_n=1$, for all $1\leq n\leq N$, and $j=\h$ is the action of $k_+ q^{\h}E K^{\h} + k_-q^{-\h} FK^{\h} + \varepsilon_+ K$ with \eqref{eq:shUq} and the coproduct convention for $\Uq$ as in~\cite[App.\,A]{LBG}.
 Therefore, $\calW_0^{(N)}$ commutes with $e_i$, for all $1\leq i \leq N-1$.
 And together with~\eqref{eq:commutrel} and~\eqref{eq:H-dens}, we conclude that $\calW_0^{(N)}$ commutes with $b$ as well.
 Actually, for generic values of $y$ the blob algebra is semi-simple~\cite{blob} and each eigenspace of $\calW_0^{(N)}$ is irreducible with respect to the blob algebra action.
 We thus see that $\calW_0^{(N)}$ centralizes the blob algebra action, i.e.\ that every operator commuting with the densities $b$ and $e_i$'s is necessarily a polynomial in $\calW_0^{(N)}$.
 It is in this sense that $\calW_0^{(N)}$ forms a non-trivial symmetry of the Hamiltonian $\mathcal{H}_{XXZ}^{\textsf{spin $\h$} \, -}(h_\pm, h_z)$.
 The situation with $\calW_1^{(N)}$ is very similar, one should replace $\Uq$ by $U_{q^{-1}sl_2}$ in the analysis.
 It is an interesting problem to extend this picture and interpretation of the property~\eqref{eq:commutrel} to all spins $j>\h$ using an appropriate (yet, non-existing) higher spin version of the blob algebra.

+Another interesting problem is to extend these symmetry results for the cases of $q$ a root of unity, possibly to non-abelian symmetries, as those in the closed case given by the divided powers of the generators $S_\pm$ of $\Uq$ in~\cite{PS90,DFMC01} but instead using the divided polynomials~\cite{BGV16} in $\calW_{0/1}^{(N)}$.
+Indeed, the exchange relations in Proposition~\ref{corol1} are interesting analogues of the relations~\cite[Eqs.\,(2.62a)]{PS90}, and together with Remark~\ref{rem:direct-calc}, they equally hold for spin-$\h$ and $q$ any root of unity case.